We have many customers call about leaking Beckson opening ports.

 After 10 or 15 years being compressed by the tight lens, it is common for the gasket to lose its shape.
 The result is a poor seal that allows water into the interior.
 The only solution is a replacement gasket.

-Reportedly, Beckson ports are shipped from the manufacturer with both the screen and a small plastic spacer (the equivalent of the screen's frame only) included.
-In fact, we have seen more ports without the spacer than with.
-But over time and a perhaps a series of owners, even if they were there when new, the screen or the spacer may have been lost.
+Beckson ports were originally shipped from the manufacturer with both the screen and a plastic spacer the shape of the screen's frame.
+Now ports are shipped without the spacer.
+Over time and a series of owners, even if they were there when new, the screen or the spacer may have been lost.

 One more caution: If you happen to have both the spacer and the screen, never install both at the same time.
-Because of the additional thickness, you may break the hinges or frame when you tighten the dogs.
+Either use the screen or the spacer.
+Attempt to install both at the same time and you will break the hinges or frame when you tighten the dogs.

-We carry replacement screens and gaskets for both of the port sizes used by Catalina, the 5" X 12" and the 4" X 10".
+We carry replacement screens, gaskets, and lenses for both of the port sizes used by Catalina, the 5" X 12" and the 4" X 10".